fzyzcjy/flutter_rust_bridge/book/src/feature_details.md

 ## Async in Rust

-If you want to use async/await or return a Future type from your Rust functions, please refer [this documentation](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/book/src/async_in_rust.md) for a detailed guide.
+If you want to use async/await or return a Future type from your Rust functions, please refer to [this documentation](article/async_in_rust.md) for a detailed guide.